Sai-Narendra-96/Hybrid-Genetic-Algorithm-and-Simulated-Annealing-for-Task-Scheduling/README.md

 | SA-only      | 492,005.12 | 549.98   | 36.52       | 126,771.36 | 3,462      | 58.00    |
 | Hybrid GA+SA | 455,776.14 | 1,746.51 | 32.55       | 130,323.17 | 3,046      | 325.40   |

-Plots for each metric are in `results/plots/`.
 Convergence analysis shows the hybrid GA+SA cost dropping to 484,124.01 units by Generation 3 and reaching 455,776.14 units by Generation 100.

 ---